OCA/queue/queue_job/readme/DESCRIPTION.rst

   description, number of retries
 * Related Actions: link an action on the job view, such as open the record concerned by the job
+* Error Handler: trigger a method when job fails, such as calling a webhook